fbaldo31/crypto-trend-bot/readme.md

 Based on this [tutotial](https://activewizards.com/blog/bitcoin-price-forecasting-with-deep-learning-algorithms/)

-## Run Server with Docker

-1. First build the image: `docker build . -t trend_bot`

-2. Run the container `docker run --name trend_bot -p 8000:8000 trend_bot`
- next time you can start it with `docker start trend_bot`

-or Follow the pre-requisites to setup your environment.

 ## Pre-requisites

 ### Backend

-- Python 3.7
-- anaconda 3
+Create a python3.5+ environnment with the following packages (or run it with docker) :

 - slicklearn and all its required dependencies
 - matplotlib
 - django